 The Department for Education gives employers of child and family social workers £2,000 for each newly qualified social worker they support through ASYE.
-They will confirm 2016/17 funding soon.
+You can access funding information here.

 To meet the funding requirements your NQSW will need to have an initial assessment against the Knowledge and Skills for Social Workers for Child and Family social work (2014).
 This assessment will identify their learning needs for the year and will inform the professional development plan.

 If you who wish to register to provide the ASYE please email the social work reform team firstname.lastname@example.org

 The Department for Education requires that you provide your NQSW with the following support, which is included in the Standards for Employers of Social Workers: